Chart Color Schemes

 Age

-Hurstbridge's median age exceeds the national pattern
+Hurstbridge's population is slightly older than the national pattern